Path Checking for MTL and TPTL over Data Words: Lower Complexity Bounds

-\begin{theorem} Path checking for $\pure\mtl(\F,\X)_u$ over finite unary encoded pure data words is $\ptime$-hard. \end{theorem} \begin{proof} The proof is a reduction from the circuit value problem for SAM2-circuits.
+\begin{theorem} Path checking for $\pure\mtl(\F,\X)_{\textup{u}}$ over finite unary encoded pure data words is $\ptime$-hard. \end{theorem} \begin{proof} The proof is a reduction from SAM2CVP.
 Let $\alpha$ be an SAM2-circuit.
-We first encode each two consecutive levels of $\alpha$ into a data word, and combine these data words into a data word $w$, which is the encoding of the whole circuit.
-Then we construct a $\pure\mtl(\F,\X)_u$-formula $\psi$ such that $w \models_\mtl \psi$ if, and only if, $\alpha$ evaluates to $1$.
+We first encode each pair of consecutive levels of $\alpha$ into a data word, and combine these data words into a data word $w$, which is the encoding of the whole circuit.
+Then we construct a $\pure\mtl(\F,\X)_{\textup{u}}$ formula $\psi$ such that $w \models_\mtl \psi$ if, and only if, $\alpha$ evaluates to $1$.
 The data word $w$ that we are going to construct contains gate names of $\alpha$ (and some copies of the gates) as atomic propositions.
-These propositions will be only needed for the construction.
-At the end, we can remove all propositions from the data word $w$ and hence obtain a pure data word.
+These propositions are only needed for the construction.
+At the end, we remove all propositions from the data word $w$ to obtain a pure data word.
 The whole construction can be done in logarithmic space.
-The reader might look at Example~\ref{ex-circuit}, where the construction is carried out for the circuit shown in Fig.~\ref{fig-circuit}.
+The reader might look at Example~\ref{ex-circuit}, where the construction is carried out for the circuit shown in Figure~\ref{fig-circuit}.

 Let $\alpha$ be an SAM2-circuit with $l \geq 2$ levels and $n$ gates in each level.
-By the restriction to fanin 2 and fanout 2, the induced undirected subgraph containing the nodes in level $i$ and level $i+1$ is comprised of several cycles; see Fig.~\ref{inducedgra}.
-For instance, for the circuit in Fig.~\ref{fig-circuit}, there are two cycles between level $1$ and $2$, and we have the same number of cycles between level $2$ and $3$.
+By the restriction to fanin 2 and fanout 2, the induced undirected subgraph containing the nodes in level $i$ and level $i+1$ is comprised of several cycles; see Figure~\ref{inducedgra}.
+For instance, for the circuit in Figure~\ref{fig-circuit}, there are two cycles between level $1$ and $2$, and we have the same number of cycles between level $2$ and $3$.